EliJArmstrong/TumblrFeed/README.md

 # Lab 1 - TumblrFeed

 # **NOTE**
 # The code here is from week two's implantation of the Tumblr project.
-This just has a recreated readme for week one.
+This has a recreated readme for week one.

 TumblrFeed is a photo browsing app using the [The Tumblr API](https://www.tumblr.com/docs/en/api/v2#posts).